 The district and board will continue to seek the input and feedback of community members throughout the process.
 By working together, we can find the best possible solutions to the challenges ahead of us.

 Is the board considering the needs of local taxpayers?

-The district and board aim to keep property taxes as low as possible in our community.
+The district and board aim to keep property tax rates as low as possible in our community.
 To that end, the board is committed to finding a solution to the district’s challenges and to do so in a way that protects the integrity of our schools while seeking to find long-term sustainability.

-As the board considers various options, we are prioritizing the potential cost and tax impact of each potential solution.
+As the board considers various options, we are prioritizing the potential cost and tax rate impact of each potential solution.
 The board remains very sensitive to the need for efficiency and reducing costs as much as possible.

 What is the plan to repurpose or sell elementary buildings that would no longer be in use?